joseph-jja/pi-hotspot/README.md

 - union-fusefor read only fs
   - copy the fstab to /etc/fstab
   - use the mount_unionfs here in /usr/local/bin
+  - commendted out /etc/inittab some of the getty lines as it is headless
   - add this to your fstab
     ```
       tmpfs            /tmp            tmpfs   defaults,noatime,nosuid,nodev,noexec,mode=1777,size=64M